gulgit/rb/learning-r-programming.md

 Ample online resources are available on internet to help you clarify any doubts.
 Once you are done through this course, I recommend you to read this book, [Advanced R](http://adv-r.had.co.nz/) by Hadley Wickham.

-This sets a good foundation for to evolve into a good user of R.
+This sets a good foundation to evolve into a good user of R.

 What do I use R for?
 -------------------------